It’s been six months. Our sense of time is still broken.

 “I would even say the spike ends, has already ended,” President Trump said in June.

-“We’re still in the first wave,” New York Gov. Andrew Cuomo said in August.
+“We’re still in the first wave,” New York Gov. Andrew M. Cuomo (D) said in August.

 The University of Washington scientists say the “most likely scenario” will see 410,451 Americans dead by the end of 2020.